suraj1102/gazebo_ackermann_steering_vehicle/README.md

 ## ✨ About

 This package, built with ROS 2 Jazzy Jalisco and Gazebo Harmonic, launches a simulation of an Ackermann steering vehicle.
 The vehicle model includes steering angle and velocity control, along with an embedded front camera that streams live images for vision-based tasks.
 This setup could be used for developing and testing autonomous driving algorithms in a simulated environment.

 ![vehicle simulation](https://github.com/user-attachments/assets/1726cb9f-d4c0-4b1a-90e4-4b3c395b9268)

+For the complete documentation on the development of this package, including setup, modeling, and simulation steps, please refer to the full guide here: [Ackermann Steering Vehicle Simulation](https://workabotic.com/2025/ackermann-steering-vehicle-simulation/)

 ## 📚 Requirements